SEPTEMBER 3-6, 2021

 “Loving-kindness does not mean making sure you’re feeling good all the time – trying to set up your life so that you’re comfortable every moment.
 Rather, it means setting up your life so that you have time for meditation and self-reflection, for kindhearted, compassionate self-honesty.”
 Pema Chödrön

-Our retreat will begin on Thursday evening, September 3rd, and end late Sunday morning.
-We will maintain the same schedule we have when we are at Mercy.
-The retreat will be online using Zoom so everyone can participate wherever they are and will include talks, time for practice, small group discussion, and plenty of time in between sessions for reflection.
+Since our retreat is on Labor Day weekend, this year we will begin on Friday evening, September 3rd, and end late Monday morning.
 Our retreat is open to all, whether you are in recovery or simply want to enhance the use of prayer and meditation to improve the quality of your life.
 We often have friends, partners, and family members join us.